 Simple laptops

-Tablets and laptops share many similarities, so the best choice for you will depend on your priorities.
+Tablets and laptops share many similarities, so the best choice depends on your priorities.

 If you like the sound of both, consider a two-in-one laptop.
 These versatile devices can switch between laptop and tablet modes, giving you the flexibility of a touchscreen with the practicality of a keyboard.
 You can filter for these models in our laptop reviews.